TEJ-Fellowship/pbl/README.md

 - Multiple full-stack projects in your portfolio
 - Experience with modern development workflows
-- Proficiency in AI-assisted development
+- Proficiency in software development practices
 - Strong collaboration and code review skills
 - A solid foundation in software engineering best practices

 ---

 **Happy Coding! 🚀**

-_Questions or suggestions?
-Open an issue or reach out to your mentor._